0xbythesecond/Azure-Cloud-Detection-Part-2-Getting-Data-into-Sentinel/README.md

 Once you create your analytic rule the final step is to create another scheduled task in your Windows VM and wait for the alert to trigger in Sentinel

-###### Note this might take up to 10 minutes.
+>**Note**: This might take up to 10 minutes.
 Refresh the Incidents page periodically until the Alert triggers.
 When the alert fires this is what you should see.

 <p align="center"> <img src="https://i.imgur.com/0pw3jMF.png" height="50%" width="50%" alt="Second Scheduled Task"/></p>